usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Authentication intent MAY be established in a number of ways.
 Authentication processes that require intervention of the subject, e.g., to enter an authenticator output on their endpoint from an OTP device, establish intent by their very nature.
 Cryptographic devices that require user action (e.g., pushing a button or reinsertion) for each authentication or reauthentication operation are also considered to establish intent.

 Depending on the modality, presentation of a biometric may or may not establish authentication intent.
 Presentation of a fingerprint would normally establish intent, while observation of the claimant face using a camera normally would not by itself.
 Behavioral biometrics similarly are less likely to establish authentication intent because they do not require a specific action on the part of the claimant.

+#### <a name="restricted"></a> 5.2.10 Restricted Authenticators

+As threats evolve, the performance of authenticators in resisting false acceptance typically degrades.
+Conversely, the performance of some authenticators may improve, for example when changes to their underlying standards improves their ability to resist particular attacks.

+To account for these changes in authenticator performance, NIST places additional restrictions on authenticator types or specific classes or instantiations of an authenticator type.

+The use of a RESTRICTED authenticator requires that the implementing organization accept some risk that increases over time.
+If the organization determines that the risk imposed on any party is unacceptable, then that authenticator SHALL NOT be used.
+It is the responsibility of the organization to determine the level of tolerable risk for their application and its associated data and to define any methods for mitigating excessive risks.

+Furthermore, the risk of an authentication error is typically borne by multiple parties, including the implementing organization, organizations that rely on the authentication decision, and the subscriber.
+Because the subscriber may be exposed to additional risk when an organization accepts a RESTRICTED authenticator, and that the subscriber may have a limited understanding of and ability to control that risk, the CSP SHALL:

+1. Offer subscribers at least one alternate authenticator that is not RESTRICTED and can be used to authenticate at the required AAL.

+2. Provide meaningful notice to subscribers regarding the security risks of the RESTRICTED authenticator and availability of alternative(s) that are not RESTRICTED.

+3. Address any additional risk to subscribers in its risk assessment.

+4. Develop a migration plan for the possibility that the RESTRICTED authenticator is no longer acceptable at some point in the future and include this migration plan in its practice statement.